-Client Modification - We target minimal client modification.
+We target minimal client modification.
 For QUIC 0-RTT, the client does not need any modification.
 For QUIC 1-RTT, a minor change in userspace is needed so that the transport-layer cookies from the last connection are stored and repeated in the next connection, while the rest of the connection ID is randomly re-generated.
-We implement a Snatch client based on quic-go [12].
+We implement a Snatch client based on quic-go [6].
 We realize the transport-layer cookie support for QUIC 1-RTT by modifying only <50 lines of code.
+We further implement the Snatch-enabled edge- and web-server, also based on the quic-go repository.